akritiko/covid19gr/README_en.md

 **Notes on the dataset**

-1. Data originally available at the [National Unemployment Agency (OAED)](http://www.oaed.gr/statistika-stoicheia-ana-mena).
+- Data originally available at the [National Unemployment Agency (OAED)](http://www.oaed.gr/statistika-stoicheia-ana-mena).
+- In order to be fully updated about notes on the datasets, their license and the prerequisites for using or reusing them, please refer to the "Data Source" hyperlink (url) for each of the datasets.

 ## 3. License of the COVID19gr repository